texta-tk/texta-tk.github.io/source/use_cases.rst

 Research question: *When are sport-related articles published?*

-In order to aggregate the documents over time, open the Aggregations panel and choose the date field (in Texta date format).
+In order to aggregate the documents over time, open the Aggregations panel and choose the date :ref:`field <field_concept>` (in Texta date format).
 Configure other options as shown in :numref:`aggregate_sport` or leave them as default.
 Click on "Aggregate".

 .. _aggregate_sport:
 .. figure:: images/use_cases/aggregate_sport.png